ben-razor/vega-guide/README.md

 Vega runs on it's own blockchain.
 Assets will be bridged from other networks for trading.

+This document is the how and why for creating the guides.
+The documentation for the guides themselves can be found via the [Vega GraphQL Guides Intro](https://github.com/ben-razor/vega-guide/tree/main/GraphQL-Guides).

 ## Requirements

 Detailed requirements are given in the [Gitcoin Bounty](https://gitcoin.co/issue/vegaprotocol/bounties/11/100026491).
 Important requirements used in this application are summarised here: